Materials-Consortia/OPTIMADE/optimade.md

 but SHOULD rather work to get such prefixes included in a future revision of this API specification.

 **Example**:
-Database-provder-specific prefix: `"exmpl"`
+Database-provider-specific prefix: `"exmpl"`
 Use as a field name in a response: `_exmpl_custom_field`

-The initial underscore indicates an identifier that is under a separate namespace under the ownership of that organisation.
+The initial underscore indicates an identifier that is under a separate namespace under the ownership of that organization.
 Identifiers prefixed with underscores will not be used for standardized names.

 The database-provider-specific prefixes currently assigned are listed in the `providers.json` file provided in the main repository.
 This file serves as a machine-readable list of OPTiMaDe providers.